 - 6 cups chicken broth (I used 6 cups water with 2 tablespoons chicken base.
-You can also use 6 cups water with 6 chicken bouillon cubes)
+You can also use 6 cups water with 6 chicken bouillon cubes.)

-- 1/4-1/2 cup chopped fresh cilantro
+- 1/4-1/2 cup chopped fresh cilantro, per taste preference

-- Add chicken and cilantro to soup and simmer for another 5-10 minutes.
+- While the soup is simmering, chop or shred the chicken meat.
+Add chicken and cilantro to soup and simmer for another 5-10 minutes.

 - Serve with your favorite garnishes.
-Suggestions: sour cream; tortilla strips (above) or crushed tortilla chips; cheese such as jack, cheddar, or cotija (Mexican cheese–I found mine at Walmart in a separate refrigerated section devoted to Mexican products); chopped cilantro, green onions, or tomatoes; guacamole.
+Suggestions: sour cream; tortilla strips (above) or crushed tortilla chips; cheese such as jack, cheddar or cotija (Mexican cheese–I found mine at Walmart in a separate refrigerated section devoted to Mexican products); chopped cilantro, green onions, or tomatoes; guacamole.

 Instructions for baking tortilla strips: